pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

     k8snode02_ip: "192.168.163.62"
    ```

    Finally, update the **install_list.yaml** file.
 By default, no additional components are installed other than block storage, which is needed for some Ping products.
 To install other optional components, set the value to **_True_**.
-Note that helm is required to install the Ingress controller, and adding K9s, metallb and ingress will provide the most production-like implementation:
+Note that helm is required to install the Ingress controller, and adding K9s, metallb and ingress will provide additional tools for the most production-like implementation:

    ```yaml
    ---